Home Investment The U.S. Interest Rate Cut Outlook in 2026: What It Means for the Stock Market

 Investment Strategies for a Rate-Cutting Environment

-Strategy 1: Tilt Toward Growth Over Value
+Strategy 1: A Tilt Toward Growth Over Value

-Strategy 2: Add Small Cap Exposure
+Strategy 2: Adding Small Cap Exposure

-Strategy 3: Increase REIT Allocation
+Strategy 3: Increasing REIT Allocation

-Strategy 4: Extend Bond Duration
+Strategy 4: Extending Bond Duration

 Strategy 5: Dividend Growth Stocks